kunitoki/LuaBridge3/Manual.md

 1.3 - License and Credits
 -------------------------

-LuaBridge is published under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.html):
+LuaBridge3 is published under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.html):

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal